A cut finite element method for the Biot system of poroelasticity: Numerical results

 \subsection{Geometrical robustness}

 Next, we test the robustness of the method with respect to different cut configurations.
-We repeat the setup from the convergence analysis, and fix \(N=60\) and let \(\lambda = K = \mu = 1\).
+We repeat the setup from the convergence analysis, and fix \(N=60\) and set \(\lambda = K = \mu = 1\).
 By slightly moving \(\widetilde{\Omega}\), we generate a family of translated background domains \(\{\widetilde{\Omega}_{\delta_k}\}_{k=1}^{2000}\) such that \(\widetilde{\Omega}_{\delta_k} = [-1+\delta_k h,1+\delta_k h ]^2 \) with \(\delta_k = k\cdot 5\cdot 10^{-4}\).
-We calculate the errors for each different cut configurations with and without stabilization terms.
+We calculate the errors for each different cut configuration, both with and without stabilization terms, and report them in Figure~\ref{fig:robustness}.
 We see that the for the non-stabilized formulations, the error in the discrete norms \eqref{eq:normstar_1}-\eqref{eq:normstar_3} are very sensitive to the cut configuration, while the stabilized formulation is robust with respect to the cut configuration.
-For the error in the \(L^2\)-norm, there are also some sensitivity for the non-stabilized formulation.
+For the error in the \(L^2\)-norm, there is also some sensitivity with the non-stabilized formulation.